japinell/KU-CBC-Homework-13-E-Commerce-Back-End/README.md

 ## Features

 The application features the use of **Database Models** to define the logical structure of the database using **Sequelize** and **MySQL**.

 Four models are shipped with this version of the application: **Categories**, **Products**, **Tags**, and **ProductTag**.
 Each of these models have data attributes that follow common constraints, validations, and rules found in a production environment, including, primary keys, referential integrity, and not null constraints, and auto increment and default rules.

 Referential integrity is managed through the use of **Associations** in **Sequelize**.
 These associations are converted and executed against the database dialect when the application starts.
 The following associations are featured with the application:

 - Product to Category - A Product belongs to a single Category, but multiple Products can have the same Category.
 (One to many relationship.)
 - Product to Tag - A Product can have more than one Tag, and a Tag can have more than one Product.
 This relationship is modeled through a **junction** model, ProductTag, which holds the primary key for Product and Tag.
 (Many to many relationship.)

 RESTful API routes are used to handle the CRUD operations for the models.
 These routes feature the logic to **GET**, **POST**, **PUT**, and **DELETE** Categories, Products, and Tags, including ProductTags, using **Sequelize** and **Express**.

-The application not only features the ability to perform operations on the direct models, but also on the related models; for example, the POST method on the Product model is used to insert a new product along with its Tag records by passing a JSON object representing an abstraction of the associated models.
+An important feature of the application is that it is not only able to perform operations on the direct models, but also on the related ones; for example, the POST method on the Product model is used to insert a new product along with its Tag records by passing a JSON object representing an abstraction of the associated models.

 ## Installation